How to Get an Interactive Services Business License in Dubai

 The UAE Telecommunications and Digital Government Regulatory Authority (TDRA) may also have oversight relevance depending on the nature of services delivered.
 Businesses should seek legal guidance to confirm whether any TDRA registration or notification requirements apply to their specific service model.

-Annual licence renewal is required to maintain good standing.
-Failure to renew on time can result in penalties, suspension of the licence, or cancellation of associated visas.
+Annual license renewal is required to maintain good standing.
+Failure to renew on time can result in penalties, suspension of the license, or cancellation of associated visas.
 Building renewal dates into your operational calendar from day one is strongly recommended.

 Business Potential and Revenue Outlook for Interactive Services in Dubai